oroinc/platform/src/Oro/Bundle/TranslationBundle/Resources/doc/reference/context_resolver.md

 Translation Context Resolver
 -------------

-Translation context resolver (TCR) should be used to humanize translation keys and give some additional info to developers and translators.
+Translation context resolver should be used to humanize translation keys and give some additional info to developers and translators.

 ### Classes Description